ordinals/ord/README.md

 while an instance of `ord` is running, or used by two `ord` instances simultaneously.

+The size of the index scales with the number of ordinal ranges in existance, which scales with the number of outputs ever created.

+Each tracked ordinal range requires TODO bytes of storage.

+As of February, 2022, TODO outputs have been created, so an `ord` index of the Bitcoin main chain requires approximately TODO * TODO = TODO bytes of storage in total.

 ## Numbering

 Satoshis are assigned ordinal numbers in the order in which they are mined.